Skip to content

 Inquests & Public Inquiries

-Clients include infrastructure companies (Balfour Beatty, RATP); public services (South Central Ambulance Service, G4S); international healthcare providers (Bupa, HCA); local authorities (Surrey County Council); government departments (the Ministry of Justice).
+Clients include infrastructure companies (Balfour Beatty, RATP); public services (South Central Ambulance Service, G4S, Mitie); international healthcare providers (Bupa, HCA); local authorities (Surrey County Council); and government departments (the Ministry of Justice).

-He appeared in the first well-publicised case involving unlawful killing after the Supreme Court case of Maughan; represented South Central was instructed regarding the Grenfell Inquiry; and is instructed in the forthcoming Forbury Gardens terrorist attack inquests.
+He appeared in the first well-publicised case involving unlawful killing after the Supreme Court case of Maughan, represented South Central Ambulance Service in the Forbury Gardens Terrorist Attack Inquests, was instructed regarding the Grenfell Inquiry; and is currently instructed by the Maritime and Coastguard Agency in the Cranston Inquiry into small boat crossings of the Channel.

 He was appointed to the Attorney General’s C Panel in 2021, and accepts instructions on behalf of government departments.